ThanasisMattas/Numerical_Methods/README.md

 * Runge-Kutta method - 2nd & 4th order (ODE evaluation)
 * Runge-Kutta method - Stability study
 * Shooting method with Runge-Kutta method (Boundary conditions problems)
-* Liebmann method (2nd order Elliptic PDEs)
+* Liebmann method (2nd order Elliptic PDEs -- Poisson's function) + Relaxed Liebmann scheme

-For more information you can refer to "Numerical_Methods_report.pdf" at the current directory.
+* Lax-Wendroff method (2nd order Hyperbolic PDEs -- Wave function)

+If a method performs calculations on a grid, MATLAB/Octave is used for matrix computations.

 More specifically, these are some exercises submited for the elective course "Numerical Analysis"
 by prof. Nikolaos Stergioulas | Aristotle University of Thessaloniki | Physics department.

+For more information you can refer to "Numerical_Methods_report.pdf" at the current directory.

 >(C) 2019, Thanasis Mattas
 >atmattas@physics.auth.gr